Best Camping in Tennessee

 Abrams Falls is a couple of hour’s hike from the Ranger Station.

-Abram’s Creek Ranger Station in Blount County is an often overlooked camping location hidden like a sparkling jewel in the northwestern corner of the Great Smoky Mountains National Park.
+Abram’s Creek Ranger Station in Blount County is a hidden gem in the northwestern part of the Great Smoky Mountains National Park, frequently passed over by campers.

 Abram’s Creek is secluded and peaceful, offering visitors a crowd-free setting where right on the doorstep you can enjoy some of the best hiking and fishing in the state, and in relative solitude.
 The climate here is moderate, thanks to its 1,125-foot elevation, with hot and humid summers and milder winters.